United States Marshals Service: Firearms and protective gear

-The primary handgun for all current deputy marshals is the Glock 17 in 9mm.
-Prior to that deputies were issued the Glock 22 in .40 S&W. Deputy Marshals may also carry a backup gun, but it must meet certain requirements.
+The primary handgun for all current deputy marshals is the Glock 17 chambered in 9mm.
+Prior to that deputies were issued the Glock 22 chambered in .40 S&W. Deputy Marshals may also carry a backup gun, but it must meet certain requirements.
 Deputy Marshals are also equipped with body armor and collapsible batons for daily use, and ballistic shields, helmets, and protective goggles for serving high risk warrants.

-Members of the U.S. Marshal SOG Teams are armed with the Staccato Model P 2011 pistols in 9mm Parabellum.
+Members of the U.S. Marshal SOG Teams are armed with the Staccato Model P 2011 pistols in 9mm.
 They have both a full size with a red dot sight as well as a smaller, more concealable version for covert operations.
 In 2019, the SOG adopted the STI 2011, a 1911 platform of pistol that is modified for USMS SOG needs.

 All marshals have a variety of AR-platform rifles, shotguns, and less-lethal options available for their use.
 Recently, the service has introduced a body-worn camera (BWC) program.
 Marshals are issued various body armor including a concealable vest, a tactical vest that accepts their soft-armor panels and rifle plates, as well as a rifle plate only carrier depending on their needs.
 Ballistic helmets and shields are also available.